weaveworks/ignite/docs/cli/ignite_create.md

 ### Synopsis

-Create a new VM by combining the given image and kernel.
+Create a new VM by combining the given image with a kernel.
+If no kernel is given using the kernel flag (-k, --kernel-image), use the default kernel (weaveworks/ignite-kernel:4.19.47).

 Various configuration options can be set during creation by using the flags for this command.